HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 ### Service Worker Libraries

 Service workers are really powerful tools, their API allows developers to create app experiences that were impossible before, like creating their own offline experience or caching assets to improve performance, however, creating code that handles the relationship between your web app and the network comes with complexities and caveats.
-Here is where libraries can make life better for developers by providing higher level abstractions around the service worker api.
+Here is where libraries can make life better for developers by providing higher level abstractions around the Service Worker API.

 #### Workbox Usage